ABOUT

 2010

-The House of Fallen Women, The House of St Barnabas in Soho, London: Grade I listed former refuge for destitute women
+The House of Fallen Women, The House of St Barnabas in Soho, London: former refuge for destitute women

-Phantom of Delight, Archer Street Soho London: former brothel – collaboration with photographer Camilla Broadbent
+Phantom of Delight, Archer Street Soho London: former brothel, collaboration with Camilla Broadbent

 2009